-The general requirements, types, location and composition, frequency and timing of observations are described in WMO (2010b, 2011c).
+The general requirements, types, location and composition, frequency and timing of observations are described in WMO (2015, 2016a).

-Considering that AWSs are fully accepted as meteorological stations when providing data with accuracy comparable to that of conventional stations, tarehe accuracy requirements given in Part I, Chapter 1 of the Guidegot may also be applied, as appropriate, to AWSs.
+The performance of today’s electronic is no longer a limitation factor to achieve the accuracy requirements given in Part I, Chapter 1 of the Guide.
+The measurement uncertainties associated with an AWS are mainly linked to the characteristics of the sensors themselves and their exposure.

 The guidance provided in this chapter must be used in conjunction with the chapters on measurements of the various meteorological variables in Part I and, in particular, with the chapters on quality management (Chapter 1), sampling (Chapter 2) and data reduction (Chapter 3) in Part IV.

-The development and installation of AWSs should be the result of a definite, coordinated plan for getting data to users in the format required.
-To achieve this, negotiations should first be undertaken with the users to draw up a list of all functional requirements and to develop practical means of fulfilling them.
+As for any observation network, the development and installation of AWSs should be the result of a definite, coordinated plan for getting data to users in the format required.
+To achieve this, negotiations should first be undertaken with the users to draw up a list of all functional requirements for the planned system (RRR process).

-(WMO 2013)

-Furthermore, it is not always satisfactory to rely on equipment suppliers to determine operational requirements.
-The Commission for Instruments and Methods of Observation (CIMO) gives the following advice to Members of WMO and, by inference, to any Service taking meteorological measurements.
+The Guide to the Global Observing System (WMO 2013) gives a list of functional specifications for AWS (Appendix III.1, meteorological variables and associated BUFR descriptors to be used), the basic set of variables to be reported by standard AWS for multiple users (Appendix III.2) and AWS metadata (Appendix III.3)

 When considering the introduction of new AWS instrument systems, Meteorological Services should: